mondele/btt-writer-docs/docs/dTranslate.rst

 Working in a Resources Project
 ------------------------------

-If you are translating resources (translationNotes, translationWords, or translationQuestions), you must have created your project in Gateway Language Mode (see *How do I set up to translate Bible resources?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_ and *How do I select the project category?* in `BTT Writer for the Desktop: Starting a Translation Project <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dStart.rst>`_.
+If you are translating resources (translationNotes, translationWords, or translationQuestions), you must have created your project in Gateway Language Mode (see `How do I set up to translate Bible resources? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-bible-resources>`_ and `How do I select the project category? <https://btt-writer.readthedocs.io/en/latest/dStart.html#how-do-i-select-the-project-category>`_.

 Translating translationNotes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `Translating translationNotes for Gateway Languages Using BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/translationNotes.rst>`_
+See `Translating translationNotes for Gateway Languages Using BTT Writer for the Desktop <https://btt-writer.readthedocs.io/en/latest/translationNotes.rst>`_

 Translating translationWords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^